 Attempt to solve the drift issue using understanding of control theory, Rigid Body Motion, and the system Kinematics.

-Alternately compensate for the drift with an additional position control loop if an analytic solution cannot be found.
+Alternatively compensate for the drift with an additional position control loop if an analytic solution cannot be found.

 Investigate alternative control strategies such as: